The Clear Edge

 Identify gaps where founder involvement was still required:

-Schedule the second test in 3 months to verify the fixes worked.
+Schedule the second test in 3 months to confirm the fixes worked.

-One consultant’s first test failed at 73%.
-Revenue dropped $114K → $97K because the team couldn’t handle sales without the founder.
+One consultant’s first test scored 73%.
+Revenue dropped from $114K to $97K because the team couldn’t handle sales without the founder.
 She documented sales protocols, trained the team on the discovery process, and ran a second test 4 months later.
-Score: 94%.
-Revenue: $114K → $119K.
+The second score was 94%, and revenue rose from $114K to $119K.
 The system worked.

-Result by the end of Week 8: Proof that the business runs independently.
+Result by the end of Week 8: You have proof that the business runs independently.
 The founder can step away for two weeks with confidence.
-Independence verified through real test, not assumptions.
-Gaps identified and fixed.
-Exit-ready foundation in place.
+Independence is verified through a real test, not assumptions.
+Gaps are identified and fixed.
+The exit-ready foundation is in place.

 1. Founder Dependency Audit

-Purpose: Map every business function and score founder dependency to identify transfer priorities.
+Purpose: Map every business function and score founder dependency so you can see what needs to be transferred first.

 Structure: